BehaviorTree/BehaviorTree.CPP/docs/asynchronous_nodes.md

 ## The problem with multi-threading

-In the early days of this library (version 1.x), spawning a new thread looked as a good solution to build asynchronous Actions.
+In the early days of this library (version 1.x), spawning a new thread looked like a good solution to build asynchronous Actions.

 That was a bad idea, for multiple reasons: